George II of Great Britain: Legacy

 During George II's reign British interests expanded throughout the world, the Jacobite challenge to the Hanoverian dynasty was extinguished, and the power of ministers and Parliament in Britain became well-established.
 Nevertheless, in the memoirs of contemporaries such as Lord Hervey and Horace Walpole, George is depicted as a weak buffoon, governed by his wife and ministers.
 Biographies of George written during the nineteenth and first part of the twentieth century relied on these biased accounts.
 Since the last quarter of the twentieth century, scholarly analysis of surviving correspondence has indicated that George was not as ineffective as previously thought.
 Letters from ministers are annotated by George with pertinent remarks and demonstrate that he had a grasp of and interest in foreign policy in particular.
 He was often able to prevent the appointment of ministers or commanders he disliked, or sideline them into lesser offices.
-This academic reassessment, however, has not totally eliminated the popular perception of George II as a "faintly ludicrous king".
+This academic reassessment, however, has not completely eliminated the popular perception of George II as a "faintly ludicrous king".
 His parsimony, for example, may have opened him to ridicule, though his biographers observe that parsimony is preferable to extravagance.
 Lord Charlemont excused George's short temper by explaining that sincerity of feeling is better than deception, "His temper was warm and impetuous, but he was good-natured and sincere.
 Unskilled in the royal talent of dissimulation, he always was what he appeared to be.
 He might offend, but he never deceived."
 Lord Waldegrave wrote, "I am thoroughly convinced that hereafter, when time shall have wore away those specks and blemishes which sully the brightest characters, and from which no man is totally exempt, he will be numbered amongst those patriot kings, under whose government the people have enjoyed the greatest happiness".
 George may not have played a major role in history, but he was influential at times and he upheld constitutional government.
 Elizabeth Montagu said of him, "With him our laws and liberties were safe, he possessed in a great degree the confidence of his people and the respect of foreign governments; and a certain steadiness of character made him of great consequence in these unsettled times ...
 His character would not afford subject for epic poetry, but will look well in the sober page of history."